ManasSuple/ManasSuple/README.md

 # 💫 About Me:
-I am a proactive and versatile frontend web developer with a keen sense for creating visually appealing and user-friendly digital experiences using tools like Figma and Canva.
+I am a proactive and versatile frontend web developer with a keen sense for creating visually appealing and user-friendly digital experiences.
 My experience includes front-end web projects and app development with FlutterFlow, as well as creating engaging content during an internship at Mira-Bhayandar Municipal Corporation.
 Known for my collaborative spirit and commitment to high-quality results, I thrive in fast-paced environments and enjoy bringing creative solutions to life.
+I am a passionate and driven individual currently pursuing a degree in Electronics and Telecommunications Engineering (EXTC) at KJ Somaiya Institute of Technology, with a solid foundation in programming from my Diploma in Computer Engineering from Shri Bhagubhai Mafatlal Polytechnic.
+Constantly seeking opportunities to learn and grow, I’m excited to contribute to innovative projects and collaborate with professionals in the tech industry.

 ## 🌐 Socials: